 Testosterone Replacement Therapy for Male Hypogonadism

-SottoPelle customized testosterone replacement therapy for male hypogonadism is not “one-size-fits all”.
+The SottoPelle customized testosterone replacement method for male hypogonadism is not “one-size-fits all”.
 It is custom dosed and compounded to ensure that the exact, personalized dosages to restore your hormones to normal levels – for optimal symptom relief.
-Additionally, bioidentical hormones, such as those used in SottoPelle exactly replicate the molecular structure of the hormones produced by the body, so they are not only more effective, but also much safer and free of many of the side effects of synthetics.
+Additionally, bioidentical hormones, such as those used in the SottoPelle method exactly replicate the molecular structure of the hormones produced by the body, so they are not only more effective, but also much safer and free of many of the side effects of synthetics.

 IMPORTANT DISCLAIMER: This article is provided as general information only and is not intended to be used as medical advice.
 While the benefits of hormone replacement are well documented through clinical research, we are not representing that hormone therapy is a “cure” for any disease.
 Only your treating physician can determine if hormone replacement may be a beneficial part of your healthcare regimen, based on your age, overall health, risk factors, and lifestyle.